ORNL-CEES/DataTransferKit/docker/README.md

 COMMENT: intent is to be able to take advantage of MPI ABI compatibility on HPC ressources
 ### TPLs removal
 - Remove PETSc and libMesh
-## TODO
-Clear things up about install prefix of LLVM OpenMP

 ## 17.11.0 (November 16th, 2017)
 ### Change